Christian von Alvensleben: Life and work

 Christian von Alvensleben was born in Munich, and took his first photos with a Kodak box camera from a US care parcel when he was 11.
 These were followed by photos for the school newspaper.
 As an 18-year-old schoolboy he travelled to France in order to improve his language skills in preparation for his school-leaving examinations.
 In Montjustin in Provence he met the young German author Hubert Fichte.
 The photos taken on that one day were exhibited in the Deichtorhallen in Hamburg in 2005 and are now part of the Hubert-Fichte Foundation.

-In 1962 he travelled to Mozambique where he stayed with the brother of his mother his uncle Werner von Alvensleben, he took photographs of big game and the respective hunters.
+In 1962 he travelled to Mozambique where he took photographs of big game and the respective hunters.
 The work titled Die Spur des Leoparden / Kaliber .378 was shown at the photokina exhibition in 1993..
 He attended the London Polytechnic from 1964 onwards.
 After this he became assistant to the photographer Karl-Heinz von Ludwig/Ali Khan in Munich.
 Since 1968 he has been working as a freelance photographer with his own studio in Hamburg.
 The pictures for the social democrat party's print media advertisements for the election campaign were among his first major works.
 His photograph Der Sonnenschein of a nude lady with a full figure and a sunshade on the beach for an advertisement for the film manufacturer Fujifilm became world famous in 1972; Time magazine devoted a whole page to the photo, and today the motif is one of the Bilder im Kopf (Images in the mind's eye) (Deutsches Presse-Museum, Deutsches Zeitungsmuseum).